lfoswald/lfoswald.github.io/_pages/publication.md

 {% include base_path %}

+# Preprints

+Oswald, L. & Bright, J. (2021).
+How do climate change skeptics engage with opposing views?
+Understanding mechanisms of social identity and cognitive dissonance in an online forum. https://arxiv.org/abs/2102.06516

+# Peer-reviewed papers

 Klaus, G., Oswald, L., Ernst, A., & Merk, C. (2021).
 Effects of opinion statements on laypeople’s acceptance of a climate engineering technology.
 Comparing the source credibility of researchers, politicians and a citizens’ jury.
 Journal of Science Communication, DOI: 10.22323/2.20010203 [Find paper here](https://jcom.sissa.it/archive/20/01/JCOM_2001_2021_A03)

 Oswald, L., & Ernst, A. (2020).
 Flying in the Face of Climate Change: Quantitative psychological approach examining the social drivers of individual air travel, Journal of Sustainable Tourism, DOI: 10.1080/09669582.2020.1812616